PaTai-s/React-Project-/proposal.md

 To ensure that we can complete all core features of the application in 1 week, we will aim to complete tasks according to the following timeline:

 **Day 1**
-- [ ] Used Vite for this project
+- [ x ] Used Vite for this project
-- [ ] Used React
+- [ x ] Used React
-- [ ] Made a fetch to get a single, specific resource
+- [ x ] Made a fetch to get a single, specific resource

 **Day 2**
 - [ ] HTML/React wireframe